NET WORTH: $9.7 billion

 SOURCE OF WEALTH: Cofounder of WhatsApp

 OVERVIEW: Koum is still relatively new to philanthropy, so it's difficult to say what causes he'll support.
-However, he recently put close to $556 million into a donor-advised fund at the Silicon Valley Community Foundation.
-The full scope of his giving through that fund remains unclear, but we do know that he gave $1 million to support a free open source operating system that is used by start ups.
+However, he put some $556 million into a donor-advised fund at the Silicon Valley Community Foundation.
+The full scope of his giving through that fund remains unclear, but we do know that he's given at least $1.5 million to support a free open source operating system that is used by start ups.

-TECHNOLOGY: Koum's one public gift so far has been $1 million to the FreeBSD Foundation through SVCF.
+TECHNOLOGY: Koum gave $1 million to the FreeBSD Foundation through SVCF.
+He gave an additional $500,000 to the organization in 2016.
 FreeBSD describes itself as an "an advanced computer operating system used to power modern servers, desktops and embedded platforms."
-Koum made a post about the gift on Facebook and talked about how the FreeBSD Foundation has helped support the operating system that allows "millions of programmers to pursue their passions and bring their ideas to life."
+Koum has talked about how the FreeBSD Foundation has helped support the operating system that allows "millions of programmers to pursue their passions and bring their ideas to life."

 Koum then lists himself as one of the many programmers who have used FreeBSD.
 In fact, Koum credits FreeBSD for helping him get out of poverty and hopes that it will help other people in similar situations to do the same: "We’ll all benefit if FreeBSD can continue to give people the same opportunity it gave me—if it can lift more immigrant kids out of poverty, and help more startups build something successful."